geocommons/geocoder/README.txt

 To build Geocoder::US, you will need gcc/g++, make, bash or equivalent, the standard *NIX 'unzip' utility, and the SQLite 3 executable and development files installed on your system.
+To compile on OSX use gcc version 4.2.1.

 To use the Ruby interface, you will need the 'Text' gem installed from rubyforge.
 To run the tests, you will also need the 'fastercsv' gem.